metaneutrons/SnapcastClient/README.md

 Another .NET API client for [Snapcast](https://github.com/badaix/snapcast).
 The current implementation uses a raw TCP connection to communicate with the Snapcast server.
 All serialisation and deserialisation of data is handled within the client.

+**Note (10/04/2024): This project is a work in progress, but is actively being developed, when I find the time to push it forward.**

 ## Usage